singpurdue/test-academicpages/index.md

 ---
 # Hello World

-This is a minimal test of Academic Pages.
+This is a minimal test of Academic Pages. a